LiliiaBgdnv/GWAS_project/README.md

 ```

 ### [GAPIT (Version 3)](https://zzlab.net/GAPIT/) (FarmCPU, MLM, Blink)
-All data for the methods are in the "[GAPIT](https://github.com/LiliiaBgdnv/GWAS_project/tree/main/GAPIT)" folder, and there is also an [**.rmd** file](https://github.com/LiliiaBgdnv/GWAS_project/blob/main/GAPIT/GAPIT.Rmd) with all the work of the three models.
+All the data for the methods is in the "[GAPIT](https://github.com/LiliiaBgdnv/GWAS_project/tree/main/GAPIT)" folder, and there is also an [**.rmd** file](https://github.com/LiliiaBgdnv/GWAS_project/blob/main/GAPIT/GAPIT.Rmd) with all the work of the three models.
 Here we also use files with the extension ".hmp.txt".
 Conversion of genotype data from vcf format to hapmap was performed in the [TASSEL 5](https://tassel.bitbucket.io/) program.

 ### PLINK2 glm
-**All data is presented in the appropriate [folder](https://github.com/LiliiaBgdnv/GWAS_project/tree/main/plink_glm)**
+**All the data is presented in the appropriate [folder](https://github.com/LiliiaBgdnv/GWAS_project/tree/main/plink_glm)**

 Here we use the `allow-no-covars` flag since we do not have a file with principal component covariates and `--allow-extra-chr` in order to allow work with non-standard chromosome names.
 The `--adjust flag is used to calculate the p-value with the Bonferroni one-step correction, the Sidak one-step correction, the Bonferroni step-by-step method, the Benjamini/Hochberg FDR correction, the Benjamini/Yekutieli FDR correction